richardgourley/guitar-chord-sequence-plugin/README.md

 # guitar-chord-sequence-plugin
 A Wordpress plugin that generates buttons on a Wordpress page that display different musical keys.
-On clicking a button for a specific key, a chord sequences of 2,3 and 4 chords are generated.
+On clicking a button for a specific key, chord sequences of 2,3 and 4 chords are generated.

 The plugin is ideal for song-writers looking for inspiration or guitarists wishing to practice chords from different musical keys.